jaeeun-n/simclr-ablations/README.md

 python -m tensorboard.main --logdir=/tmp/simclr_test
 ```

-As a reference, the above runs on CIFAR-10 using the original setting should give you around 71% accuracy.
+As a reference, the above runs on CIFAR-10 using the original settings should give you around 71% accuracy.

 ## Disclaimer